Further searches on a non-unitary application in a different technical field

 ) is prepared giving the reasons for the lack of unity and an opinion on this first invention.
 The applicant is sent a partial search report, along with an invitation to pay additional search fees (see B‑VII, 1.1

 The applicant pays additional search fees for inventions falling into another technical field (see B‑VII, 1.2.1

-Those inventions falling into the other different technical field are then searched by a second examiner competent for that field.
+Those inventions falling into the other different technical field are then searched by a second member competent for that field.

-The second examiner then adds an opinion on the additional inventions which he has searched to the opinion already drafted by the first examiner relating to unity and the first invention.
+The second member then adds an opinion on the additional inventions which have been searched to the opinion already drafted by the first member relating to unity and the first invention.

-In very exceptional cases, the search on other inventions will need to be carried out by more than one further examiner (second, third and possibly further examiners).
+In very exceptional cases, the search on other inventions will need to be carried out by more than one further member (second, third and possibly further members).
 Here the procedure is analogous to that explained above.